-* Use these values for upto 5 zones within zones 1-4, see below for 6 or 7 zones.
+Use these values for upto 5 zones within zones 1-4, see below for 6 or 7 zones.

   In the table below the stations outside of zones 1-9 have been given pseudo-zone numbers purely for the calculation of maximum journey times.
 Watford Junction is treated as zone 9; Ockenden, Chafford Hundred, Purfleet, Grays, Merstham, Redhill, Earlswood, Salfords, Horley and Gatwick Airport are all considered to be zone 10; Broxbourne, Rye House, St Margarets (Herts), Ware, Hertford East and Brentwood** are in zone 11; and Shenfield in zone 12.
 All zones technically exist, even with no stations, so Watford Junction to Bushey is a 3 zone journey (10-9-8) and Upminster to Grays is 5 zones (6-7-8-9-10).
 The TfL site describes the longest journey as Amersham to Shenfield (9 through to 1 then 2 through to 12), but Gatwick Airport to Shenfield is longer at 21 zones, hence we have an extra row on our table.
-Does anyone want to guess how long will be allowed on a through train between Maidenhead and Shenfield when Crossrail opens?
+Does anyone want to guess how long will be allowed on a through train between Reading and Shenfield when Crossrail opens?

   |Number of zones||Monday-Friday|